Low-Carb No-Egg Breakfast Bake with Sausage and Peppers

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-With higher-fat pork sausage and cheese this Low-Carb No-Egg Breakfast Bake would be perfect for traditional low-carb eating plans, including Keto.
-When you use lean turkey breakfast sausage and low-fat cheese, it would be great for all phases of the South Beach Diet.
+With higher-fat pork sausage and cheese this Sausage and Peppers No-Egg Breakfast would be perfect for traditional low-carb eating plans, including Keto.
+When you use lean turkey breakfast sausage and low-fat cheese, it would be great for all phases of the original South Beach Diet.

 Find More Recipes Like This One: